United States involvement in regime change: 2009: Honduras

 In 2017, The Intercept reported that military officials from the Center for Hemispheric Defense Studies had quietly assisted Honduran officers in a coup d'état against President Manuel Zelaya on 28 June 2009, helping them argue the coup's legality and arrange meetings with sympathetic U.S. lawmakers.

 2010s

+2010: Australia

+Multiple leftist publications like Jacobin, World Socialist Web Site and Jordan Shanks have alleged that the ousting of Australian prime minister Kevin Rudd in the 2010 Labor leadership challenge was influenced by US involvement.

+Later that year Wikileaks leaked multiple classified cables from the US State Department which revealed that several key members of the Labor Right that were responsible for the removal of Rudd and installation of deputy prime minister and Labor Right member Julia Gillard as Labor leader and new prime minister were "protected sources" and in regular exchange with the US embassy in Canberra.
+Especially Mark Arbib, who has been considered kingmaker in the "Gillard coup", has reportedly been secretly briefing the US embassy about the state of Rudds government and possible leadership challenges to Rudd.

 2011: Libya

 In 2011, Libya had been led by Muammar Gaddafi since 1969.
 In February 2011, amid the "Arab Spring", a revolution broke out against him, spreading from the second city Benghazi (where an interim government was set up on February 27), to the capital Tripoli, sparking the First Libyan Civil War.
 On March 17, United Nations Security Council Resolution 1973 was adopted, authorizing a no-fly zone over Libya, and "all necessary measures" to protect civilians.
 Two days later, France, the United States and the United Kingdom launched the 2011 military intervention in Libya with Operation Odyssey Dawn, US and British naval forces firing over 110 Tomahawk cruise missiles, the French and British Air Forces undertaking sorties across Libya and a naval blockade by Coalition forces.
 A coalition of 27 states from Europe and the Middle East soon joined the NATO-led intervention, as Operation Unified Protector.
 The Gaddafi government collapsed in August, leaving the National Transitional Council as the de facto government, with UN recognition.
 Gaddafi was captured and killed in October by National Transitional Council forces and NATO action ceased.